Skydt90/School_administration/README.md

 This repository contains the source code for our final mandatory assignment on the 3. semester in the computer science study programme at KEA.
 Following is a list of requiredments and a brief description of our solution to those requirements.

 # Must-have requirements:
-1: CRUD for course, including a list with students assigned to that course.
+**1: CRUD for course, including a list with students assigned to that course**

 Everything here is implemented with the exception of the delete part.
 The entirety of this requirement was solved using an implementation of JPA in Spring Boot with a few custom implementations to make everything work.